TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 });
 ```

 We use the hero's `tier` and `flavour` to determine which image we load.
+The images were originally drawn by [Flora Caulton](https://floracaulton.com).
+I tweaked their size and colour in photoshop.

-We add the hero's `name` as a text label.
+We also add the hero's `name` as a text label.
 And we position it dynamically, based on  where it appears in the list.

 # Admin dashboard